scala/scala-collection-laws/README.md

 ## Warning--this is a complete rewrite from earlier versions!

-Earlier versions of scala-collections-laws had several weird text-based DSLs.
+Earlier versions of scala-collection-laws had several weird text-based DSLs.
 This has been abandoned in favor of plain Scala code with the `sourcecode` plugin helping to produce meaningful automatic reports.